audaciaconsulting/Audacia.Mail/README.md

 }
 ```

 As mentioned above the below example enum can be used to switch the `EmailClientType`.
-This is a class that can optionally be added to an application using `Audacia.Mail` to make it easier to configure different types.
+This is an enum that can optionally be added to an application using `Audacia.Mail` to make it easier to configure different types.
 The exact values will depend on what email clients your project needs.
 ```csharp
     // The type of email client being used, e.g. basic SMTP, local SMTP, MailTrap, etc. public enum EmailClientType